DiogoR404/MetaData262/README.md

 # Results Application

 The application to analyse the results of the tests will need an agument with the path to the file with the results to be analysed.
-After that it will upload the file to a mongo database in order ot filter the results and print in the console the menu for the user to interact.
+After that it will upload the file to a mongo database in order to filter the results and print in the console the menu for the user to interact.
 The main menu offers a range of options to filter the results.

 `python3 app_metadata.py <filepath>`